25 of the Best Irish Comedians: The Irish Humour

 15. Connor Sketches

-New Irish Comedians may find that it takes years to break into the comedy circuit as a successful circut regular, but that isn’t always the case as proven by our next comic.
-Connor Moore is a comedian who produces sketches imitating some of Irelands most famous faces in pop-culture, entertainment, sport and television, under the name of Connor Sketches.
+New Irish Comedians may find that it takes years to break into the comedy circuit and achieve success.
+However, our next comic proves that isn’t always the case.
+Connor Moore is a comedian who produces sketches imitating some of Ireland’s most famous faces in pop culture, entertainment, sport, and television under the name Connor Sketches.

 Moore featured on The Sunday Game’s Up for the Match with hilarious parodies of our favourite faces in the GAA.